 A wall that separates one unit from another, as in a townhome.

-A protrusion from a sloped roof that can create usable space in the roof of a building, a dormer window creates a source of light and ventilation
+A protrusion from a sloped roof that can create usable space in the roof of a building.

 The arrangement and design of openings in a wall, including windows and doors.

 A wall or partition designed to inhibit or prevent the spread of fire.